 Principle 6: Social affirmation

 “If Pete jumps into the ditch, will you do the same?”
 Humans are huge herd animals and allow themselves to be hugely influenced by the behavior or opinions of others in most situations.
-When you’re looking for a cozy restaurant, chances are you look at other people’s reviews first.
-Are you looking for a good plumber?
-Then you probably first ask family or friends if they know of a good company.
-This social persuasion also plays a big role online.
+When you are looking for a cozy little restaurant, chances are you look at the reviews first.

 - Show reviews (Google reviews, reviews, testimonials, etc.).